lkcozy/code-notes/notes/js/react/react.md

 - [React-Grid-Layout](https://github.com/react-grid-layout/react-grid-layout): a draggable and resizable grid layout with responsive breakpoints, for React.
 - [React Styleguidist](https://github.com/styleguidist/react-styleguidist): a isolated React component development environment with a living style guide.
 - [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form): a simple React component capable of using JSON Schema to declaratively build and customize web forms.
+- [react-virtualized](https://github.com/bvaughn/react-virtualized): React components for efficiently rendering large lists and tabular data
+- [react-window](https://github.com/bvaughn/react-window): a complete rewrite of react-virtualized, which focus on making the package smaller1 and faster

 ### Hook